io12/hpmor-man-pages/README.md

 Then run `make` to build the man pages and `sudo make install` to install them.
 To uninstall, run `sudo make uninstall`.

+If you don't want to install the man pages, you can open them locally with `man -l ./man7/hpmor-001.7`.

+### Arch Linux

+Arch Linux users can install [`hpmor-man-pages-git`](https://aur.archlinux.org/packages/hpmor-man-pages-git/) from the AUR.

 ## Usage

 ```